enricoteofilo/barred/README.md

 # barred
-Quick and dirty implementations of montecarlo algorithms in Python
+Quick and dirty implementations of MonteCarlo algorithms in Python